lynnfaraday/aresmush.com/tutorials/code/create-plugin/next-steps.md

 Congratulations!
 You've completed the Create a Plugin tutorial.

-If you want to see the complete Cortex plugin code, you can find it in the [Ares Extras repository](https://github.com/AresMUSH/ares-extras).
+If you want to see the complete Cortex plugin code, you can find it in [GitHub](https://github.com/aresmush/ares-cortex-plugin).

 This was the fourth of the structured tutorials introducing Ares code.
 The next is [Modifying the Web Portal](/tutorials/code/add-web).